5 Great Museums on Long Island for Families

 If you’re searching for ideas to give your children an enriching and educational adventure within the vicinity of their home, look no further!
 Long Island is bustling with museums of all kinds for parents and children alike.

-With tons of programming and special events, museums on Long Island are sure to fascinate even the toughest critics: your beloved kids.
+With ongoing programming and several special events, museums on Long Island are sure to fascinate even the toughest critics: your beloved kids.
 With so many options to choose from, here are a few of the different museums on Long Island.

 Psst… Here are 11 Things to Do Near NYC for Kids Who Are Obsessed with Dinosaurs!